UK-CTF/2018-NCA-F2F-Qualifier/README.md

 ### Customers.png Analysis

 Opening this file as an image gives an error, so firstly we can examine the metadata to identify what type of file header **Customers.png** has.
-Examining the file using HxD, we can see that the header is of an SQLite database file.\
+Examining the file using HxD, we can see that the header is of an SQLite database file:

 ``` 53 51 4C 69 74 65 20 66 6F 72 6D 61 74 20 33 00 ```